Table of Contents:

 Is a universal needle enough to sew everything?

-No, each type of fabric requires a specific needle to avoid breakage.
+No, each type of fabric requires a specific needle to prevent breakage.

 How often should sewing machine needles be changed?

-As soon as they become dull or when there is a significant change in fabric.
+As soon as they become dull or when changing to a significantly different fabric.

-Can I continue sewing after a broken needle?
+Can I continue sewing after a needle breaks?

 It is best to stop and check the machine to avoid damaging the hook or the plate.